Skip to content

 Queen Victoria Park (The Green)

-This is perhaps the most interesting doorway in tynemout and it’s very old, with 1760 written on the pediment and beautiful ionic columns and a balustrade around the portico.
+This is perhaps the most interesting doorway in Tynemouth, with 1760 written on the pediment and beautiful ionic columns and a balustrade around the portico.

 Next to the King’s School entrance we have the plaque honouring Garibaldi’s stay in Tynemouth.

-Giuseppe Garibaldi was the father of Italian nationhood.
-Italy has only been a nation state for about 150 years and Garibaldi was the man who galvanised the country and brought the regions and the people together.
+Giuseppe Garibaldi is known as the father of Italian nationhood.
+Italy became a nation state in 1862 and it was Garibaldi who galvanised the country, bringing the regions and the people together.

-He came to Tynemouth to gather support from industrialists around the North East who were like making a lot of money and advancing technology on the railways and in shipbuilding.
-He needed them to invest in the modern nation of Italy.
+He came to Tynemouth in 1854 in order to gather support from industrialists around the North East who were like making a lot of money and advancing technology on the railways and in shipbuilding.
+He needed them to invest in his vision for Italy.

-He was also connected with the Chartist movement, who were a very important labour movement of the 19th century and were precursors to the Labour party, instituting a lot of reforms in politics and society.
+He was also connected with the Chartists, an important labour movement of the 19th century and precursors to the Labour Party.
+The Chartists were responsible for instituting a lot of reforms in British politics and society.

-There are a few stories about this visit.
-One is the the ‘Geordie Netty’.
-During their stay, Garibaldi’s entourage were continually asking the cleaning lady Dov’è gabinetti? — “Where’s the toilet?”
-Eventually she cottoned on to the meaning would reply, “The netty’s doon there!” in answering the men.
+There are a few stories about Garibaldi’s visit.
+One story is that of the ‘Geordie Netty’.
+During their stay, Garibaldi’s entourage were continually asking the cleaning lady, Dov’è gabinetti? — “Where’s the toilet?”
+Eventually she cottoned on to the meaning and would shout at the men, “The netty’s doon there!”.

 The Boer War was fought in South Africa and the Transvaal from 1899-1902.
-Monuments commemorating this conflict are quite rare and the Tynemouth memorial is quite badly aged and weathed.
-Fortunately, money has recently been secured to have it fully restored, as the wording and names have faded while its finial has long been lost.
+Monuments commemorating this conflict are not all that common and the Tynemouth memorial is quite badly aged and weathed.
+Fortunately, money has recently been secured to have it fully restored, as the wording and names have faded, while its finial has long been lost.

 The statue was built by public subscription to the tune of £1,000 and was the second cast from the mould of the statue that was destined for Delhi, and which still sits in a corner of Delhi Art College today.
 The sturdy portland stone plinth is inscribed with the words: